sweet-delights/hybrid-platforms-conductor/README.md

     -o, --show-hosts                 Display the list of possible hosts and exit

 Nodes selection options:
-    -a, --all-hosts                  Select all nodes
+    -a, --all-nodes                  Select all nodes
     -b PLATFORM_NAME,                Select nodes belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
         --hosts-platform
     -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times)